martinmeyer489/IDACasestudy/README.md

 # Data analysis and visualization with R
-* Cleaning and Joining of large data set
+* Cleaning and joining of large data set
 * Stastical analysis of logistics delay

-## Example graphic of Statiscal analysis
+### Example graphic of Statiscal analysis
 <img src="r_stat.jpg">